ChappIO/directus-extension-seed/README.md

-# Directus Extension: Seed
+# Directus CLI Extension: Seed

 **Note:** This extension is very much under development.
 Use at own risk.

-Seed your directus instance from .yml files on boot.
+Seed your directus instance from .yml files from the CLI.

 ## Usage:

-1. Add `SEED_FILES=*.seed.yml` to your configuration
+1. Install the extension: `npm install directus-extension-seed`.
 2. Create your seed file: `00_directus_settings.yml`:
    ```yaml
    # This key is the collection to import into